I Am Coming for You

 Because, of course, a man like the bearded man would end up in my bed.
 He had the same fingers.
 He put them in me, among other things.
 When I first met him, he said, "I want to wreck you."
 I cuddled against his hot skin, thinking, how sweet, that he thinks he could, how sexy that he wanted to try.
 That story ended badly, as we both knew it would.
 He wrecked me.
 And I let him.

-In one form or another, every man in my life has been a version of the bearded man, hurting me because they could, because they knew how.
+In one form or another, every man in my life has been a version of the bearded man.
+They hurt me because they could, because they knew how.
 They didn't hit me, like my father or the bearded man hit my mother, but they still hurt me.
-Like that boyfriend who broke my bedframe, too many nights going hard against me, against the mattress.
+Like that boyfriend who broke my bedframe, too many nights going hard against me.
 When he got up for a drink of water, I slid the mattress off the box spring, and the box spring off the frame, and found the butterfly bolt had snapped in two.
 Like a vertebra, broken, the whole thing caved in.

 At the Islander Inn, I helped my mother push the maid service cart down the balcony passage between rooms.
 The walkway overlooked the gardens and an asphalt road.
 I pulled the towels while she started to clean the tub.
 I pulled the sheets and linen from the bed while she brought a new set in from her cart.
 She always tried to make the bed in less than five minutes.
 When I helped, she made the time easily, according to the clock on the nightstand.